Portaro: History

-The Portaro 4X4 was manufactured from imported original ARO original parts in CKD form produced in Romania destined for final assembly here by the SEMAL company in Setúbal, Portugal starting in 1975 by the entrepreneur and industrialist Hipólito Pires with help from a business partner José Megre and a mechanical engineer Costa Freitas, all three quickly became business partners at the SEMAL Industrial Complex who started the Portaro project shortly after.
+Land Rovers had been imported to Portugal by a company called Garagem Vitória (GV) in Lisbon, but when British Leyland decided to take over distribution, GV found themselves looking for a replacement.
+The idea of locally assembling imported, Romanian ARO body and chassis in CKD form with Western engines was born.
+Sociedade Electromecânica de Automóveis (SEMAL) was formed, with entrepreneur and industrialist Hipólito Pires as Technical Director, with help from business partner José Megre and mechanical engineer Costa Freitas.
+The initial plan had been to use Perkins diesel engines, but diesel engines from Peugeot were also installed early on, along with petrol engines from Volvo and Opel.
+Finally, GV obtained the distributorship for Daihatsus and Portaros began installing Daihatsu diesel engines.
+The first Portaro was built in 1975.

 Their vehicle sold under the new brandname Portaro became a very successful motorvehicle and was a much improved derivative version from the original ARO 240 4WD Series from the 1970s looking very similar in concept and style to the British worldwide famous Landrover 4WD but using an original Romanian cross country standard iron chassis and many parts, instead of industrial aluminium.

-After the first original model called the Portaro 240 2500 4X4 which was a very basic offroad vehicle much like an early 1970s Landrover 88D SWB 4X4 but powered by an original Daihatsu Diesel 2530cc 76bhp running gear sales were instant as there was no other new domestic rival at the time, save for the unique well known Landrover a brand name available for sale since the early 1960s in Portugal.
-The brand name Portaro 4X4 appeared in 1975 and came in two main versions: The Portaro 4X4 200 Series an offroad utility jeep and later in 1977 the Portaro Campina 4X4 the 300 Series a very handy and useful offroad Pick up truck version both models enjoying healthy sales in the 1970s and the 1980s with hardly any equivalent rivals to match at their time with its own new original Model Range quickly being offered to potential plentiful owners.
+After the first model called the Portaro 240 2500 4X4 which was a basic offroad vehicle much like an early 1970s Landrover 88D SWB 4X4 but powered by an original Daihatsu Diesel 2530 cc, 76 PS running gear sales were instant as there was no other new domestic rival at the time, save for the unique well-known Landrover a brand name available for sale since the early 1960s in Portugal.
+The brand name Portaro 4X4 appeared in 1975 and came in two main versions: The Portaro 4X4 200 Series an offroad utility jeep and later in 1977 the Portaro Campina 4X4 the 300 Series a very handy and useful offroad pickup truck version both models enjoying healthy sales in the 1970s and the 1980s with hardly any equivalent rivals to match at their time with its own new original Model Range quickly being offered to potential plentiful owners.